ericom-gideon/docs/docs/servers/microsoft_licensing_can_i_use_my_existing_software_and_licenses_on_ninefold.md

 1. You have your own [SPLA agreement with Microsoft](http://www.microsoft.com/licensing/licensing-options/spla-program.aspx).

-2. You are an Microsoft enterprise customer and have a Microsoft Enterprise Agreement with Software Assurance and qualify under the “License Mobility” program.
+2. You are a Microsoft enterprise customer and have a Microsoft Enterprise Agreement with Software Assurance and qualify under the “License Mobility” program.

 ### License Mobility